-Unless an exemption applies, each medical device we wish to commercially distribute in the United States requires either 510(k) clearance, premarket approval ("PMA"), or grant of a de novo classification request from the FDA.
-The FDA classifies medical devices into one of three classes.
-Devices deemed to pose low or moderate risk are placed in either Class I or II.
-Unless classified as exempt from pre-market notification, Class I and II devices generally require the manufacturer to submit to the FDA a pre-market notification requesting permission for commercial distribution.
-This process is known as 510(k) clearance.
-Some low risk devices are exempt from this requirement.
-Devices deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices, and devices deemed not substantially equivalent to a previously cleared 510(k) devices are placed in Class III, which typically requires approval of a PMA application.
-For novel Class III devices that were not previously formally classified by the FDA and that present low to moderate risk, a risk-based classification determination can be requested in accordance with the de novo request process, under which the FDA may determine that the product can be appropriately regulated as a Class I or II device.
-510(k) pre-market notifications, de novo requests, and PMAs are subject to the payment of user fees, paid at the time of submission for FDA review.
-The FDA can also impose restrictions on the sale, distribution or use of devices at the time of their clearance or approval, or subsequent to marketing.
+Unless an exemption applies (as is usually the case with instruments not intended for implantation), each medical device we wish to introduce within interstate commerce in the U.S. requires pre-authorization by the FDA either via 510(k) clearance, premarket approval ("PMA"), grant of a de novo classification request grant or, in less frequent occasions, via Humanitarian Device Exemption ("HDE") approval.
+The FDA classifies medical devices into three classes and devices deemed to pose low or moderate risk are placed in either Class I or II.
+Unless determined as exempt from premarket notification, Class I and II devices generally require the manufacturer to submit to the FDA a premarket notification seeking permission for commercial distribution, and detailing substantial equivalence to another legally U.S. marketed medical device.
+This process is known as 510(k) review and if successfully resolved results in issuance of a 510(k) clearance by the FDA.
+The FDA has identified low risk devices which are exempt from this pre-authorization requirement but are not exempt from Design Controls (compliance to which must be documented internally).
+Devices deemed by the FDA to pose the greatest risk to patients, such as life-sustaining, life-supporting or implantable devices, and devices deemed not substantially equivalent to a previously cleared 510(k) devices are designated as Class III, which typically requires approval of a PMA application.
+For novel/unclassified devices not previously formally classified by the FDA with no legally marketed predicate which present low to moderate risk, a risk-based classification determination can be requested in accordance with the de novo classification request process, under which the FDA may determine that the product can be appropriately regulated as a Class I or II device and "granted" authorization for commercialization within the U.S. For novel/unclassified devices not previously formally classified by the FDA with no legally marketed predicate intended to treat or diagnose a disease or condition that affects fewer than 8,000 individuals per year in the U.S., the FDA requires adherence to the HDE program.
+This requires a Humanitarian Use Designation ("HUD"); if the FDA approves the HUD, manufacturers should then seek FDA approval on an Investigational Device Exemption ("IDE") to collect the necessary human clinical data to support approval of the HDE application.

+510(k) premarket notifications, de novo requests, and PMAs are subject to the payment of user fees, paid at the time of submission for FDA review.
+The FDA can also impose restrictions on the sale, distribution or use of devices at the time of their clearance, approval or grant, or subsequent to marketing.
+IDEs, PMAs and HDEs most often have post-approval obligations to the FDA and to participating clinical sites, including but not limited to: continued follow-up of enrolled / implanted investigational patients, periodic annual clinical reporting, site monitoring and oversight of on-going Institutional Review Board compliance.